Dan Wyke MBACP - Skype & Phone Counselling

 Times and Prices

 Counselling sessions last for 50 minutes.
-(Shorter sessions can be arranged for phone/Skype sessions.)
+Shorter appointments can be arranged for Skype/phone sessions if required.
 Sessions are usually held on a weekly basis.
 I work with clients on both a long- and short-term basis.
 The decision to end counselling at any point remains with the client.

-The initial phone consultation is free, then the fee is £40-£45 per session.
-Payment for in-person sessions can be made before or at the end of each appointment.
-Payment for phone/Skype sessions can be made by BACS transfer before each appointment.
+The initial phone consultation is free, then the fee is £40 per session.
+Shorter Skype/phone appointments can be arranged and are charged at a rate of £1 per minute, e.g. £15 for 15 mins or £30 for 30 mins.
+Payment for Skype/phone sessions can be made by BACS transfer before each appointment.

 There is no charge if more than 24 hours notice is given.
 Emergencies can, of course, be negotiated.